lmcinnes/umap/doc/plotting.rst

-All the same plot options as before hold, so we can color by labels, and apply the same themes, and it will all seamlessly use datashder for the actual rendering.
+All the same plot options as before hold, so we can color by labels, and apply the same themes, and it will all seamlessly use datashader for the actual rendering.
 Thus, regardless of how much data you have ``umap.plot.points`` will render it well with a transparent user interface.
 You, as a user, don't need to worry about switching to